 Money is probably the most ‘loaded’ topic on earth.

-So today, here and now, you and I will cut through this fog and give you such a clear understanding of money that you can do anything involving it.
+So here and now, you and I will cut through this fog to give you such a clear understanding of money that you can do anything involving it.

 Keep reading and you’ll learn to manifest money using the law of attraction to live the life you want.